PinheiroCosta/MyScripts/README.md

 just type _colorpick_ from the commandline.

 ### How it works:
 It uses the yad to pop up a color picker window.
-You can type the choosen color from hex format #303030 or click on the color drop icon to choose the desired color from the web and the picked color will be automaticaly copyied to the clipboard.
+You can type the choosen color from hex format #303030 or click on the color drop icon to choose the desired color from the web.
+The picked color will be automaticaly copied to the clipboard.